Skip to content

 Pelvic floor exercises

-1. Squeeze the muscles surrounding your back passage (as if you are stopping yourself from passing wind), and then pull up the muscles around the front (as if stopping yourself from urinating).
+Squeeze the muscles surrounding your back passage (imagine yourself trying to stop passing wind) and then pull up the muscles around the front (imagine trying to stop passing urine).

-2. Hold for up to 10 seconds.
-To begin with, you may only be able to hold this for a few seconds, but with practice this should build up to 10 seconds.
+1. Hold the squeeze for up to 10 seconds.
+To begin with, you may only be able to hold this for a few seconds, but with practice this should gradually build up to 10 seconds.

 2. Breathe normally throughout.

-3. Repeat this movement up to 10 times.
+3. Repeat the short squeezes up to 10 times.

-You can begin to perform pelvic floor exercises as soon as you feel comfortable following your caesarean section.
-You can perform them laying, sitting or standing.
+You can begin to perform pelvic floor exercises as soon as you feel comfortable following the birth of your baby (including after a caesarean birth).
+You can perform them lying, sitting or standing.

-Pelvic floor exercises should be continued for the rest of your life to maintain strength and reduce risks of a prolapsed uterus or bladder in later life.
+Pelvic floor exercises should be continued for the rest of your life to maintain the strength of the muscles and prevent symptoms such as urinary incontinence, bowel incontinence and pelvic organ prolapse.

 2019-07-03 (7)